 Management of folliculitis decalvans

 Even today, there is no available cure for folliculitis decalvans.
-The objective of treatment is to prevent the condition from worsening.
+Furthermore, the objective of treatment is to prevent the condition from worsening.
 Controlling the condition is mainly based on drugs that can manage the spread of the inflammation.

 At the present, drugs have been the preferred choice.